Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Experiments

-\item $\mathcal{L}^{ft}_{\text{SSL}}$: CleanCLIP also showed that finetuning with this loss decreased the original model's ASR at the expense of its accuracy, and hence is also an ineffective cleaning loss function.
+\item $\mathcal{L}^{ft}_{\text{SSL}}$: CleanCLIP also showed that finetuning with $\mathcal{L}^{ft}_{\text{SSL}}$ decreased the original model's ASR at the expense of its accuracy, and hence is also an \textit{ineffective cleaning loss}.
 We also reproduce these results.